jawordpressorg/core-handbook/core/best-practices/internationalization.md

 # Internationalization

-Alert: This page is still a draft and being actively written.
+This page is still a draft and being actively written.

 ## What is Internationalization?